Genesis-Research/grg-kit/templates/spartan-examples/README.md

 ## Usage

-After pulling examples, you can:
+After initializing your project, you can:

-1. **Reference the code patterns** for implementing components
+1. **Reference the code patterns** in `libs/examples/` for implementing components
 2. **Copy specific examples** into your components
 3. **Learn from the imports** and configuration
 4. **Understand variants** and customization options